jbe456/good-reads/the-best-team-wins.md

 - feel that their fellow team members were dependable: they trusted one another
 - were clear about team structure
 - have clarity of plans and goals
-- feel their work would have a positive impact in the world
+- feel their work would have a personal meaning and a positive impact in the world

-Greater social security, in particular members were more empathetic about what others in the team are feeling and thinking.
+Greater social sensitivity, in particular members were more empathetic about what others in the team are feeling and thinking.

+High performing manager:

+- inculcating a clear mission
+- developing more agility in their team members
+- sharing information transparently
+- recognizing individual and team accomplishements

 ## 5 disciplines: